-Flying Kite is Greater Philadelphia's newest publication, a weekly online magazine focused on what's next for the city and its suburbs.
-We're creating a new narrative about Philadelphia, one that connects our readers with everyone and everything moving the city and entire region forward.
+Flying Kite is a weekly online magazine focused on what's next for the city and its suburbs.
+We're creating a new narrative about Philadelphia, one that connects our readers with everyone and everything moving the region forward.
 We're highlighting the people, ideas, neighborhoods, companies and institutions that are helping return Philadelphia to world-class city status.

-With a talented and experienced group of writers, photographers, videographers and editors, Flying Kite will cover the creative thinkers, innovative ideas and developments that are currently defining the future of Philadelphia.
+With a talented and experienced group of writers, photographers, videographers and editors, Flying Kite covers the creative thinkers, innovative ideas and developments that are defining the future of Philadelphia.
 Every Tuesday, we'll tell those stories in a new issue packed with multimedia features.
 You can get Flying Kite free in your e-mailbox each week if you sign up here.

 We want to hear your thoughts and ideas for Flying Kite.
 Please share them here.

 Publisher: Michelle FreemanWith an ongoing love for her native Philadelphia region, Michelle has been working in marketing and events since she was in high school.
 Promoting concerts and handling flyer distribution projects as a teen, she eventually headed to Drexel University and received a degree in Corporate Communications while simultaneously working to establish and grow non-profit organization Campus Philly.
 More recently, Michelle has been operating her own agency, Witty Gritty Marketing & Events.
 Through this agency, Michelle serves as publisher for Flying Kite and continues to tell the untold stories of the Philadelphia region to the world!
 She also serves as a board member at Girls Rock Philly and Spiral Q Puppet Theater.
 Managing Editor: Lee Stabert